Becoming an International Company (1881–1914)

-Becoming an International Company (1881–1914)

->

-> The financial foundation for expansion was laid in 1881, when Bayer was transformed into a joint stock company called "Farbenfabriken vorm.
+The financial foundation for expansion was laid in 1881, when Bayer was transformed into a joint stock company called "Farbenfabriken vorm.
 Friedr.
 Bayer & Co."
 The company's impressive growth in its early years can be directly linked to its growing workforce, which grew from three in 1863 to more than 300 in 1881.

->

-> The creation of a worldwide sales organization was a decisive factor in the company's continuing development.
+The creation of a worldwide sales organization was a decisive factor in the company's continuing development.
 Bayer had already shipped dyestuffs to many countries in its early years.
 By 1913, over 80 percent of revenues came from exports.
 Bayer today is represented in nearly all countries of the world.
 Bayer appointed a sales representative for the United States in 1865.
-A few years later, the company acquired an interest in the first U.S. coal tar dye factory in Albany, New York.
+A few years later, the company acquired an interest in a coal tar dye factory in Albany, New York.
 Over the following decades, additional foreign affiliated companies were established in order to secure and expand Bayer's position in important markets.
 Shortly before World War I, the company maintained subsidiaries in Russia, France, Belgium, the United Kingdom and the United States.
 Of the approximately 10,000 people employed by Bayer in 1913, nearly 1,000 worked outside of Germany.

->

-> As time went on, the Elberfeld site proved to be too small for continuing expansion.
+As time went on, the Elberfeld site proved to be too small for continuing expansion.
 For this reason, Bayer first purchased the alizarin red factory of Dr. Carl Leverkus & Sons north of Cologne in 1891 before acquiring additional land along the Rhine River.
 Starting in 1895, Bayer systematically expanded this site according to plans drawn up by Carl Duisberg, who served as the company's Management Board Chairman from 1912 to 1925.
 Leverkusen became the company's headquarters in 1912.